shelar1423/shelar1423/README.md

 - 🌱 I’m currently learning **Bachelor's in Computer Application**

+- 🌱 I’m currently a Contributor at the SODA FOUNDATION**

 - 💬 Ask me about : **Python and Open Source Contributions**

 - 📫 How to reach me : **digvijayshelar@gmail.com**